bensmidt/CS224N-DL-NLP/A1/PS1README.txt

     conda activate cs224n

-# 3. Inside the new environment, instatll IPython kernel so we can use this environment in jupyter notebook:
+# 3. Inside the new environment, install IPython kernel so we can use this environment in jupyter notebook:

     python -m ipykernel install --user --name cs224n